The Commodore (novel): References to actual history

-The book makes reference to the West African slave trade and the Slave Trade Act of 1807.
+The book makes reference to the West African slave trade and the Slave Trade Act 1807.
 The Act made smugglers of slave traders, putting them at risk of seizure by the Royal Navy.
 As described in the novel, the slaves removed from the slave ships were not returned to their birthplace or place of seizure, but brought to Freetown in Sierra Leone, where they were not subject to re-capture.
 Aubrey's first sight of slaves aboard a ship designed for that trade deeply affected him, though he did not share Maturin's fierce abolitionist views, a way to depict the long struggle to end slavery in the UK and its colonies and territories.
 The ship Nancy as described in the novel is quite similar to the British ship Brookes as to the space allotted for the human cargo.

 Aubrey is promoted to Commodore, the first flag officer rank.
 He has a captain under him, so he wears the uniform of a Rear Admiral.
 This rank came into formal existence in the Royal Navy in 1805, before the setting of this novel, about 1812 or 1813.